Eb-Zeero/stencil_wc/README.md

 edit_uri: blob/master/docs/
 ```

-### Configure the build process

-If you need to tweak the build process, you may edit the webpack configuration files in the `webpack` folder.

 ### Configure the linting rules

 If you are not happy with the linting rules, you may edit the `.eslintrc` configuration file.